 If you don’t like the flow of a traditional single door, think about folding French doors, a sliding door or even a decorative curtain.
 As long as you can’t see all of your food just by glancing towards the pantry, you’ll be able to curb your snack cravings.

 This kitchen in a 5-bedroom, 3.5-bath Contemporary European style home has a walk-in pantry (next to the refrigerator on the far wall) with a traditional single door (Plan #106-1138).
 The door provides a physical barrier to all of the goodies inside the pantry, recommended to prevent easy snacking by family members in the open-plan kitchen.

 There’s a reason that most high-end restaurants use soft “mood” lighting instead of harsh fluorescent lights – because it makes you more relaxed and more inclined to eat.
 When you have bright lighting in your kitchen, you’ll be less inclined to eat in between meals.

 Recessed lighting is great for setting atmosphere and giving your ceiling a low profile, but it can hinder visibility and affect your mood just like those restaurants.
 Instead of going to one extreme or the other for your kitchen, install a dimmer switch so you have the option to crank up – or down – the brightness when necessary.

-The combination of pendant lights, recessed lights, and under-cabinet lighting in this kitchen in a 4-bedroom, 3.5-bath Country style home plan provides a brightly lit atmosphere no matter what time of day (House Plan #109-1056).
+The combination of pendant lights, recessed lights, and under-cabinet lighting in this kitchen in a 4-bedroom, 3.5-bath Country style home provides a brightly lit atmosphere no matter what time of day (Plan #109-1056).
 Well-lighted areas discourage grazing, or eating between meals.